xivic-homium/ethereum.rb/README.md

 * Compatible with OpenEthereum
 * Compatible with complex ABIs
 * More tools to parse Events à la Web3Js
-* Proof tested with Ethereum, Binance Chain and Polygon
+* Battle tested with Ethereum, Binance Chain and Polygon
 * Can interact with old blockchain snapchots, if provided an old block as parameter

 ## Installation

+Using a RPC node is the prefered solution.

+To install gem simply add this line to your application's Gemfile:

 Using a RPC node is the prefered solution.